Volume 40 Issue 11

 More Information

-• Objective To investigate the effect of the early infusion rate on prognosis and the influential factors of the infusion rate in patients with severe burns and inhalation injury.
-Methods This study was a multicenter retrospective case series research.
-From January 2015 to December 2020, 220 patients with severe burns and inhalation injury meeting the inclusion criteria were admitted to 7 burn treatment centers in China, including 13 cases in the Fourth People's Hospital of Dalian, 26 cases in the First Affiliated Hospital of Naval Medical University, 73 cases in the Guangzhou Red Cross Hospital of Jinan University, 21 cases in the 924th Hospital of PLA, 30 cases in the First Affiliated Hospital of Nanchang University, 30 cases in the Tongren Hospital of Wuhan University & Wuhan Third Hospital, and 27 cases in Zhengzhou First People's Hospital.
+• Objective To investigate the impact of the early infusion rate on prognosis and the factors of influencing the infusion rate in patients with severe burns and inhalation injury.
+Methods This study was a retrospective case series research.
+From January 2015 to December 2020, 220 patients with severe burns and inhalation injury meeting the inclusion criteria were admitted to 7 burn treatment centers in China, including 13 cases in the Fourth People's Hospital of Dalian, 26 cases in the First Affiliated Hospital of Naval Medical University, 73 cases in Guangzhou Red Cross Hospital of Jinan University, 21 cases in the 924th Hospital of PLA, 30 cases in the First Affiliated Hospital of Jiangxi Medical College of Nanchang University, 30 cases in Tongren Hospital of Wuhan University & Wuhan Third Hospital, and 27 cases in Zhengzhou First People's Hospital.
 There were 163 males and 57 females, and their ages ranged from 18 to 91 years.
 The patients were divided into survival group and death group according to the survival within 28 d post injury.
-The following data of patients in the 2 groups were collected, including basic information (gender, age, body weight, body temperature, and etc.), the injury characteristics (total burn surface area, post-injury admission time, and etc.), the underlying diseases, the post-injury fluid resuscitation condition (infusion rate and ratio of infused electrolyte solution to colloid solution in the first 24 h post injury, and etc.), the results of laboratory tests on admission (blood urea nitrogen, blood creatinine, albumin, pH value, base excess, blood lactate, oxygenation index on admission, and etc.), and treatment condition (inhaled oxygen volume fraction, hospitalization day, renal replacement therapy, and etc.).
-After adjusting covariates using univariate Cox regression analysis, the multivariate COX regression was performed to analyze the effect of infusion rate in the first 24 h post injury on death.
+The following data of patients in the 2 groups were collected, including basic information (gender, age, body weight, body temperature, etc.), the injury characteristics (total burn area, post-injury admission time, etc.), the underlying diseases, the post-injury fluid resuscitation condition (infusion rate and ratio of infused electrolyte solution to colloid solution in the first 24 h post injury, etc.), the results of laboratory tests on admission (blood urea nitrogen, blood creatinine, albumin, pH value, base excess, blood lactate, oxygenation index, etc.), and treatment condition (inhaled oxygen volume fraction, hospitalization day, renal replacement therapy, etc.).
+After adjusting covariates using univariate Cox regression analysis, the multivariate Cox regression analysis was performed to evaluate the impact of infusion rate in the first 24 h post injury on patient death.
 The receiver operator characteristic curve for the infusion rate in the first 24 h post injury to predict the risk of death was plotted, and the maximum Youden index was calculated.
-Patients were divided into 2 groups according to the cutoff value for predicting risk of death by the infusion rate in the first 24 h post injury determined by the maximum Youden index, and the risk of death was compared between the 2 groups.
+Patients were divided into 2 groups according to the cutoff value (2.03 mL·kg-1·% total body surface area (TBSA)-1) for predicting risk of death by the infusion rate in the first 24 h post injury determined by the maximum Youden index, and the risk of death was compared between the 2 groups.
 The correlation between the previously mentioned clinical data and the infusion rate in the first 24 h post injury was analyzed; after the univariate linear regression analysis was used to screen the independent variables, the multivariate linear regression analysis was performed to screen the independent influential factors on the infusion rate in the first 24 h post injury.
-Results Compared with those in survival group, patients in death group had significantly higher age and total burn surface area (with Z values of 12.08 and 23.71, respectively, P<0.05), the infusion rate, inhaled oxygen volume fraction, blood urea nitrogen, blood creatinine, and blood lactic acid in the first 24 h post injury (with Z values of 7.99, 4.01, 11.76, 23.24, and 5.97, respectively, P<0.05), and the proportion of patients treated with renal replacement therapy (P<0.05) were significantly higher, the albumin, pH value, and base excess were significantly lower (t=2.72, 8.18 and with Z values of 9.70, respectively, P<0.05), and the hospitalization day was significantly shorter (Z=85.47, P<0.05).
+Results Compared with those in survival group, patients in death group had significantly higher age and total burn area (with Z values of 12.08 and 23.71, respectively, P<0.05), the infusion rate in the first 24 h post injury, inhaled oxygen volume fraction, and blood urea nitrogen, blood creatinine, blood lactic acid on admission (with Z values of 7.99, 4.01, 11.76, 23.24, and 5.97, respectively, P<0.05), and the proportion of patients treated with renal replacement therapy (P<0.05) were significantly higher, the albumin, pH value, and base excess on admission were significantly lower (t=2.72, with Z values of 8.18 and 9.70, respectively, P<0.05), and the hospitalization day was significantly reduced (Z=85.47, P<0.05).
 After adjusting covariates, the infusion rate in the first 24 h post injury was the independent influential factor on death (with standardized hazard ratio of 1.69, 95% confidence interval of 1.21-2.37, P<0.05).
-Patients in infusion rate ≥2.03 mL·kg-1·% total body surface area (TBSA)-1 group had a significantly higher risk of death than those in infusion rate <2.03 mL·kg-1·% TBSA-1 group (with hazard ratio of 3.47, 95% confidence interval of 1.48-8.13, P<0.05).
-There was a significant correlation between total burn surface area, body weight, inhaled oxygen volume fraction, body temperature, post-injury admission time, the ratio of infused electrolyte solution to colloid solution in the first 24 h post injury, and oxygenation index <300 on admission and the infusion rate in the first 24 h post injury (with r values of -0.19, -0.21, 0.14, -0.16, -0.25, and 0.31, respectively, Z=4.48, P<0.05).
-Total burn surface area, body weight, post-injury admission time, and oxygenation index <300 on admission were the independent influential factors on the infusion rate in the first 24 h post injury (with standardized β values of -0.22, -0.22, -0.19, and 0.46, respectively, 95% confidence intervals of -0.34 to 0.09, -0.34 to 0.10, -0.32 to 0.06, and 0.22 to 0.71, respectively, P<0.05).
-Conclusions The infusion rate in the first 24 h post injury in patients with severe burns and inhalation injury was the independent influential factor on death, and patients with infusion rate ≥2.03 mL·kg-1·%TBSA-1 in the first 24 h post injury have a significantly increased risk of death.
-The total burn surface area, body weight, post-injury admission time, and oxygenation index <300 on admission were the independent influential factors of the infusion rate in the first 24 h post injury.
+Patients in infusion rate ≥2.03 mL·kg-1·%TBSA-1 group had a significantly higher risk of death than those in infusion rate <2.03 mL·kg-1·% TBSA-1 group (with hazard ratio of 3.47, 95% confidence interval of 1.48-8.13, P<0.05).
+There was a significant correlation between total burn area, body weight, inhaled oxygen volume fraction, body temperature, post-injury admission time, the ratio of infused electrolyte solution to colloid solution in the first 24 h post injury, and oxygenation index <300 on admission and the infusion rate in the first 24 h post injury (with r values of -0.192, -0.215, 0.137, -0.162, -0.252, and 0.314, respectively, Z=4.48, P<0.05).
+After screening the independent variables, total burn area, body weight, post-injury admission time, and oxygenation index <300 on admission were the independent influential factors on the infusion rate in the first 24 h post injury (with standardized β values of -0.22, -0.22, -0.19, and 0.46, respectively, 95% confidence intervals of -0.34 to 0.09, -0.34 to 0.10, -0.32 to 0.06, and 0.22 to 0.71, respectively, P<0.05).
+Conclusions The infusion rate in the first 24 h post injury in patients with severe burns and inhalation injury is the independent factor of influencing death, and patients with infusion rate ≥2.03 mL·kg-1·%TBSA-1 in the first 24 h post injury have a significantly increased risk of death.
+The total burn area, body weight, post-injury admission time, and oxygenation index <300 on admission were the independent factors of influencing the infusion rate in the first 24 h post injury in patients with severe burns and inhalation injury.

 • loading